 CREXI is not only a listing platform for commercial real estate but also a transaction management solution.

-It was launched in 2016 and offers all types of commercial properties for sale, for lease and for auction.
+It was launched in 2016 and today offers all types of commercial properties for sale, lease, and auction.

 Currently, pricing is not disclosed on their website.

 The Ten-X commercial real estate platform strongly focuses on end-to-end transactions.
 It promotes property types such as hotels, industrial, self-storage, land, multi-family, retail, office, and special purpose listings.

 It is a bit stronger involved in the transactions, because it qualifies and vets all buyers.